 “Water in Muenster” Scupture- image wikipedia creative commons- photo by Dietmar Rabich

-The “Water in Muenster” sculpture was designed by architect Adolph W. Knüppel in the year 2000.
-It’s stuck into the paving stones on the Prinzipalmarkt, and points at the house numbers 29 and 41, former homes of Anabaptist co-Mayors of Muenster, Gerhard Kibbenbrock and Bernhard Knipperdolling.
-A metal cylinder at the center of the cross contains water from a well that existed at the time of the Anabaptists which may have had water in it from the River Jordan.
+Adolph W. Knüppel designed the “Water in Muenster” sculpture in 2000.
+It’s stuck into the paving stones on the Prinzipalmarkt and points at house numbers 29 and 41, former homes of Anabaptist co-Mayors of Muenster Gerhard Kibbenbrock and Bernhard Knipperdolling.
+A metal cylinder at the center of the cross contains water from a well that existed at the time of the Anabaptists, which may have had water in it from the River Jordan.

 Today, people walk by the church and under the cages every day.
-“Those are the Anabaptist cages,” they say, whenever someone asks… A reminder of a long ago rebellion.
+“Those are the Anabaptist cages,” they say whenever someone asks.
+They are a reminder of a long-ago rebellion.

 The Tailor King by Anthony Arthur

-If you would like to read a more detailed account of the Anabaptist Rebellion in Münster, I suggest The Tailor-King.
-The book is written in a scholarly, but not unreachable style.
+If you want to read a more detailed account of the Anabaptist Rebellion in Münster, I suggest The Tailor-King.
+The book is written in a scholarly but not unreachable style.
 And at 200 pages, it’s not too long.
 (Also, there are images, a who’s-who list, and a nice chronological timeline)

 The Tailor King: The Rise and Fall of the Anabaptist Kingdom of Munster